 Sew a Tote Bag

 There are loads of great tutorials online for making a tote bag!
-I thought that the best one for absolute beginners was by Dana Willard of Made Everyday: the techniques she uses are easy, and she explains and demonstrates them in a really clear manner.
+I thought that the best one for absolute beginners was by Dana Willard of Made Everyday: the techniques she uses are easy, and she explains and demonstrates them in a really clear way.

 To make your tote bag, you will need: